-Las Vegas Alimony Lawyers With Experience and Commitment
+Alimony Lawyer With Experience and Commitment

 Serving the Following Areas in Clark County: Henderson, Overton, Moapa Valley, Mesquite, Laughlin, Las Vegas and North Las Vegas

 Alimony can be granted by the Court when one spouse makes a request for continuing financial support to be awarded on an ongoing basis from the other spouse after the divorce is finalized.
 Under Nevada law, different types of alimony include temporary spousal support, rehabilitative spousal support, lump sum alimony, periodic alimony, or permanent support.
-Our highly knowledgeable Las Vegas alimony lawyers can help answer your questions about the differences.
+Our highly knowledgeable alimony lawyer can help answer your questions about the differences.

 The issue of alimony and other forms of spousal support is decided based on the unique facts of the case.
 An award of alimony becomes more likely for a marriage that lasted more than 10 years and for a marriage where on a person makes considerably less in income than the other person.
 When determining whether to award alimony, Nevada law provides for many factors that should be considered by the Court including: